tooledesign/Safer-Streets-Priority-Finder/README.md

 <img width="677" alt="Screen Shot 2021-08-19 at 4 30 40 PM" src="https://github.com/tooledesign/Safer-Streets-Priority-Finder/blob/main/landing_page/images/nola_bike_crash_score_w_study_reduced_social_media.png">

-## How to launch the SSPF, what you'll need
+## How to launch your own instance of the SSPF and what you'll need

+You don't need to follow these instructions to use the tool, which is available for public use the link included above.
+You only need to follow these instructions if you'd like to build your own version of the SSPF software.

 1. **Linux** - You'll need sudo access on a Linux command line.
 2. **A PostgreSQL Relational Database** - Access to a PostgreSQL database that follows the schema and table structure provided [here](https://github.com/tooledesign/Safer-Streets-Priority-Finder/blob/main/build_psql_db.sql).